Greece gets first 2 upgraded F-16s out of a total 83

 “I don’t believe this will ever happen,” he said.
 “And if, God forbid, it happened, Turkey would receive an absolutely devastating response.”

+It has bought or ordered French Rafale fighter jets and FDI frigates, and is planning to purchase F-35 fighters from the U.S.

 The F-16s, developed in the 1970s, are the workhorse of Greece’s air force.
 It acquired a first batch of 40 in 1989, and another 130 over the years.
-The latest upgrade will bring the 83 planes to the Block 72 variant that’s the most advanced F-16 version in service in Europe.
+The latest upgrade will bring the 83 planes to the Block 72 variant, which is the most advanced version of the model in service in Europe.

+“It’s an aircraft with enormous capabilities, particularly in its electronics systems,” Defense Minister Nikolaos Panagiotopoulos said.

-Another four F-16s will be upgraded by the end of this year.
+Another four upgraded F-16s will be delivered by the end of this year, while the program is set for completion in late 2027.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.